-Study population will comprise adults, enrolled in or screened for the ICECAP trial, who survived to 1 month after an OHCA.
+Study population will comprise adults, enrolled in or screened for the ICECAP trial, who survived to hospital discharge or 1 month after an OHCA, whichever comes first.
 Detailed inclusion/exclusion criteria are listed in Table 1.
 POST-ICECAP will recruit from a racially and ethnically diverse population of OHCA survivors in the US that is often difficult to engage in research and is recognized by the NIH as requiring special efforts to ensure adequate representation in clinical studies.
-Enrolling a diverse cohort of OHCA survivors by using the geographically diverse SIREN/ICECAP sites is a major strength of our protocol.
+Enrolling a diverse cohort of OHCA survivors by using the geographically diverse SIREN/ICECAP sites is a major strength of our proposal.

 Table 1.
-Inclusion Criteria Exclusion Criteria Age ≥ 18 years Coma after resuscitation from OHCA Patients who were either screened or enrolled in the ICECAP trial Received targeted temperature management Participant survived to 1 month Signed ICF by a patient or an authorized representative Neither English nor Spanish speaking Terminal non-cardiovascular illness (life expectancy <1 year) Hospice as disposition Severe mental illness requiring urgent psychiatric care Pre-existing conditions that could confound outcome determination e.g., dementia.
+Inclusion Criteria Exclusion Criteria Age ≥ 18 years Coma after resuscitation from OHCA Patients who were either screened or enrolled in the ICECAP trial Received targeted temperature management The patient survives to hospital discharge or 1 month, whichever occurs first Signed ICF by a patient or an authorized representative Neither English nor Spanish speaking Terminal non-cardiovascular illness (life expectancy &lt;1 year) Hospice as disposition Severe mental illness requiring urgent psychiatric care Current alcohol/substance abuse that would impede the ability to complete protocol Pre-existing conditions that could confound outcome determination e.g., dementia.
 Known inability to follow up (e.g., no reliable phone or internet access)